Pcd0015/idp_pipeline/README.md

 flagged (validation errors, anomalies, low-confidence fields highlighted in red), and lets you edit/confirm fields inline — no `curl` required.
 Paste your `X-Admin-Key` at the top if you've set one.

+### Camera capture

+The dashboard's **Take photo** button opens a live camera preview (desktop webcam or phone camera) with Capture / Retake / Use this photo controls — no need to take a photo in a separate app and then upload it.
+Captured photos are automatically downscaled to a 1800px max dimension before upload, since a full-resolution phone photo is far more detail than OCR needs and can noticeably slow down preprocessing on a free-tier CPU.
+On browsers without live camera support (or if permission is denied), it falls back to opening the device's native camera app instead.

 ### Optional webhook notifications